Josh Lowe Player Props: Rays vs. Blue Jays

 Josh Lowe At The Plate

-- Lowe is batting .345 with four doubles, two home runs and three walks.
+- Lowe is hitting .353 with four doubles, three home runs and three walks.

-- In 66.7% of his nine games this season, Lowe has picked up at least one hit.
-He's also had four multi-hit games.

-- He has hit a home run in two of nine games played this year, and in 6.3% of his plate appearances.
+- He has hit a home run in 27.3% of his games this season, and 8.1% of his chances at the plate.

-- Lowe has driven in a run in four games this year (44.4%), including two games with multiple runs batted in.
+- Lowe has driven in a run in five games this year (45.5%), including two games with multiple runs batted in.

-- He has scored at least one run five times this season (55.6%), including one multi-run game.
+- In six of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.